-Financial assets at FVTPL are carried in the parent company statement of financial position at fair value with net changes in fair value recognized in the parent company statement of profit or loss.
+Financial assets at FVTPL are carried in the parent company statement of financial position at fair value with net changes in fair value recognized in the parent company statement of comprehensive income.

 This category includes derivative instruments and listed equity investments which the Parent Company had not irrevocably elected to classify at fair value through OCI.
-Dividends on listed equity investments are also recognized as other income in the parent company statement of profit or loss when the right of payment has been established.
+Dividends on listed equity investments are also recognized as other income in the parent company statement of comprehensive income when the right of payment has been established.

-The Parent Company's financial assets at FVTPL includes marketable equity securities and investment in golf club shares.
+The Parent Company's financial assets at FVTPL includes Marketable equity securities and Investment in golf club shares.